-Thanks for saving the time, I can fit in a workout more often even with a hectic and tight work schedule.
-I could also write that it is convenient that I can walk up there already in my workout clothes.
+And thanks for saving this time, I can fit in a workout more often even with a hectic and tight work schedule.

-Btw, my husband Tom likes to talk to himself what he is grateful for when he gets ready in the morning.
+My husband, Tom, likes to talk to himself about what he is grateful for when he gets ready in the morning.
 He has a very busy job and travels a lot, so this helps him to do his gratitude exercise wherever he is, and he can get ready for work at the same time.

 I hope this post helped you to jump-start your gratitude list.
-Or maybe a gratitude journal is something you are doing for quite a long time but you appreciate to get some new input?
+Or maybe a gratitude journal is something you are doing for quite a long time, but you appreciate getting some new input?

 Author, Certified Transformational Trainer, NLP & Mindset Coach